toKrzysztof/kponos/internal/core/reference_analyzer/internal/apiservice_reference_finder.md

    - `spec.service.name` - The name of the Service that hosts the extension API server
    - `spec.service.namespace` - The namespace of the Service (must match the target Service namespace)

-### Secret References

-APIServices do not reference Secrets.
-The `FindSecretReferences` method is implemented to satisfy the `ReferenceFinderStrategy` interface but always returns an empty result.

-### ConfigMap References

-APIServices do not reference ConfigMaps.
-The `FindConfigMapReferences` method is implemented to satisfy the `ReferenceFinderStrategy` interface but always returns an empty result.

 ## Notes

 - The finder performs **static analysis** of APIService resource specifications.
 It does not detect dynamic references or references created at runtime.